Park Location: 1301 Powhatan Street Park (map)

 Park Area: 59.3 acres

-Park Features: ADA accessible picnic benches and pathways, Amphitheatre, athletic fields, fenced dog park, parking, picnic pavilion with grill, playground, pond, restrooms, and walking/bicycle trails
+Park Features: ADA accessible picnic benches and pathways, Amphitheatre, athletic fields (one synthetic turf rectangular), fenced lit dog park, parking, picnic pavilion with grill, playground, pond, restrooms, and walking/bicycle trails

 Park Location: 620 North Overlook Drive (map)